john-chidrupaya/openPOWERLINK_V2/doc/build-demos.md

   - __Linux Kernel PCIe Interface__

-    The library `liboplkappXn-kernelpcie.a` will be used.
+    The library `liboplkappmn-kernelpcie.a` will be used.
 It contains the interface to a Linux kernel PCIe interface driver.
     The kernel part of the openPOWERLINK stack is located on an external PCIe device.
 The status/control and data exchange between the application and kernel